 - Water

-Bay leaves and sea salt add a subtle flavor, and that’s why I include them in my beans recipe, but they’re optional.
-Home-cooked beans are a fantastic way to make low-sodium or salt-free beans!
+Bay leaves and sea salt add a subtle flavor, and that’s why I include them in my dried beans recipe, but they’re optional.
+Cooking dried beans is a fantastic way to make low-sodium or salt-free beans!

 It’s not NECESSARY to soak dried beans before cooking them, but it’s something you should consider.
 Here’s why: